OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 source taxonomy is aligned - manually, if necessary - to the barrier taxonomy.
-(Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are polysemies.)
+(Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are homonyms.)
 For any node/taxon A, the smallest barrier taxon containing A is called its _division_.
 If taxa A and B with the same name N have divisions C and D, and C and D are disjoint in the barrier taxonomy, then A and B are taken to be distinct.